Is coconut a nut? Or fruit? Or a seed? This article has the definitive facts about coconuts. And the answer may surprise you.

 Why would coconut be considered a seed?

-If you are looking at the entire palm tree (even though it’s technically not a tree either but that's another confusing topic), the coconut is considered the seed of the plant.
+If you are looking at the entire coconut palm tree (even though a coconut tree is technically not a tree either but that's another confusing topic), the coconut is considered the seed of the plant.
 Therefore, coconut could be considered a seed.
 [Source]

 Why is coconut called a nut?